“Those who are inspired by a model other than Nature, a mistress above all masters, are laboring in vain.”

 After 3.8 billion years of evolution, nature has learned what works best and what lasts.
 Biomimicry uses an ecological standard to measure the sustainability of our innovations; we can judge our designs against similar examples in nature.

 Nature as mentor:

 Biomimicry is a new way of viewing and valuing nature.
-It is not about what we can exploit from the natural world, but what we can learn from it.
+Biomimicry is no guarantee that what is designed is sustainable, you still need to follow the other principles of sustainable design.
+Biomimicry is not about what we can exploit from the natural world, but what we can learn from it.